sassoftware/visual-analytics-sdk/documentation/docs/api/ExportPDFOptions.md

 default value: `false`
 ### `includeAppendix: boolean`
-When true, and the report has parameters, descriptions, filters, warnings, errors, or display rule legends, then an appendix is created.
+When `true`, and the report has parameters, descriptions, filters, warnings, errors, or display rule legends, then an appendix is created.
 Each object that is selected to be included in the PDF is automatically assigned a value so that you can reference that object in the appendix.

 default value: `true`
 ### `includeComments: boolean`
-Include comments in the appendix of the printed output.
-Only valid if includeAppendix is true.
+Include comments in the appendix of the PDF output.
+Only valid if `includeAppendix` is `true`.

 default value: `false`
 ### `includeDetailsTables: boolean`
 Adds a section at the end of the PDF that includes the details tables for all of the objects in the report that have detail tables associated with them.
-Only valid if includeAppendix is true.
+Only valid if `includeAppendix` is `true`.

 default value: `false`
 ### `expandClippedContent: boolean`